-Jerry Jones, owner of the >Dallas Cowboys, is not only a football mogul but also a savvy businessman.
+Jerry Jones, the owner of the Dallas Cowboys, is not only a football mogul but also a savvy businessman.
 Before purchasing the Cowboys in 1989, Jones built a successful career in the oil and gas industry.

-He leveraged his entrepreneurial background to transform the Cowboys into one of the most valuable franchises in the world, currently valued at over $10 billion.
+He leveraged his entrepreneurial background to transform the Cowboys into one of the most valuable franchises in the world.
 Beyond football, his wide-ranging business ventures have significantly contributed to his wealth.
-His impressive income is a reflection of both his sports and entrepreneurial success, leading to a staggering net worth.
+His impressive income reflects both his sports and entrepreneurial success, leading to a staggering net worth.

-Where Did Jones’ Wealth Come From?
+Where Did Jerry Jones’ Wealth Come From?

 Jones purportedly got his start in business as a young boy when he worked as a greeter at his parents’ grocery store, Pat’s Supermarket.

 His first major business venture turned out to be a failure.
-Jones invested in Shakey’s Pizza Parlor, which was the first franchise pizza chain in the United States.
+Jones invested in Shakey’s Pizza Parlor, the first franchise pizza chain in the United States.
 It peaked in the 1970s before shuttering all of its Dallas-Fort Worth locations in 1989.

 He then went to work for his father, Pat, as an executive vice president at his insurance company, Modern Life Security.
 Jones walked away with $500,000 when the company was sold in 1970, according to The Oklahoman.